Find the Best Learning Style for You

 *Take repetitive, interactive online practice tests with a specific focus on the questions you miss

-*Play music softly in background when reading manual and when taking online practice tests
+*Play music softly in the background when reading the manual and when taking online practice tests

 *Ask a friend to pick up the manual and ask you questions from it

-Many online companies have formed to provide in-depth study guidance for preparing for these tests.
-Examples of such companies include dmvcheatsheets.com and dmv.org .
+Many online companies have been formed to provide an in-depth study guide for preparing for these tests.
+Examples of such companies include dmvcheatsheets.com.
 But, taking the material they offer and using it in a way that works with your learning style will make learning feel easy and will ultimately lead to passing the test on your first attempt.

 Lisa Lippiner covers driving news for DMVCheatSheets.com

 DMVCheatSheets.com, making the roads safer one test taker at a time.